Complete Guide

 • 5

 Save.
 Your SugarSpin is now live at https://music.yourdomain.com from anywhere in the world.
+Use this one address everywhere, home and away.

 Don't have a domain?
 Cloudflare offers free .trycloudflare.com tunnels for testing.
-For a permanent URL, you need a domain — they start at ~$10/year.
+For a permanent URL, you need a domain, they start at ~$10/year.
 Cloudflare also sells domains at cost.

 🚗